The Simulation Premium

 The initial wave of AI investing was defined by the economics of pure abundance - funding foundational models that could instantly scrape, summarize, and generate creative content at a marginal cost approaching zero.
 But as the industry hits the wall of online data exhaustion and attempts to transition from the Reading Age to the autonomous Doing Age, a structural bottleneck emerges.

+The scraped, extractive data that fueled the last cycle is finite.
+What replaces it is not another corpus to mine, but data generated from first-principles physical constraints, proprietary calibration against real-world outcomes, and the self-generated record of every simulated attempt, failure, and retry - a supply that compounds with use rather than depleting.
 In enterprise software, deep tech, and physical automation, the ultimate constraint is no longer a model's capacity to generate a plausible output, but an organization's ability to recreate reality faithfully enough to trust what happens inside it.
-When generative data loops and code become functionally free, the premium on value and risk flips entirely.
+Intelligence alone does not eliminate uncertainty - the real world is full of edge cases and failure modes that make perfect prediction impossible, and the closer AI moves toward real-world action, the more expensive a wrong answer becomes.
+When generative data loops and code become functionally free, the premium on value and risk flips entirely: from prediction toward verification.
 We are entering the age of the Simulation Premium: an era where market dominance can be captured not by those who generate the most output, but by those who can build the most accurate synthetic version of the world to test it in - before it ever touches the real one.

 Physics